 The Grove‘s Executive Pastry Chef, Ryan Thompson, combines fresh peaches, raspberries and fragrant basil & shares his favourite showstopping recipe that’s guaranteed to please.
-Nothing is more impressive than a pavlova when it comes to summer desserts – Yummy and summery!
+Nothing is more impressive than a pavlova when it comes to desserts – Yummy!

-Cook your favourite Food Friday recipe and remember to share photos or videos of your creations on social media, using the hashtag #visitwatford.
+Cook your favourite Foodie Friday recipe and remember to share photos or videos of your creations on social media, using the hashtag #visitwatford.

 200g egg white – room temperature eggs work best